 As with other extensions of credit, there are risks that collateral could be inadequate in the event of the borrower failing financially, which could result in actual financial loss, and risks that recovery of loaned securities could be delayed, which could result in interference with portfolio management decisions or exercise of ownership rights.
 The collateral is managed by an affiliate of the Advisor, which may incentivize the Advisor to lend fund securities to benefit this affiliate.
 The Advisor maintains robust oversight of securities lending activity and seeks to ensure that all lending activity undertaken by a fund is in the fund's best interests.
-The fund will be responsible for the risks associated with the investment of cash collateral, including the risk that the fund may lose money on the investment or may fail to earn sufficient income to meet its obligations to the borrower.
-In addition, the fund may lose its right to vote its shares of the loaned securities at a shareholder meeting if the subadvisor does not recall or does not timely recall the loaned securities, or if the borrower fails to return the recalled securities in advance of the record date for the meeting.
+A fund will be responsible for the risks associated with the investment of cash collateral, including the risk that the fund may lose money on the investment or may fail to earn sufficient income to meet its obligations to the borrower.
+In addition, a fund may lose its right to vote its shares of the loaned securities at a shareholder meeting if the subadvisor does not recall or does not timely recall the loaned securities, or if the borrower fails to return the recalled securities in advance of the record date for the meeting.

-The Trust, on behalf of the fund, is expected to enter into an agency agreement for securities lending transactions ("Securities Lending Agreement").
-Pursuant to the Securities Lending Agreement, the Securities Lending Agent will perform various services for the fund, including the following: (i) lending portfolio securities, previously identified by the fund as available for loan, and held by the fund's custodian ("Custodian") on behalf of the fund, to borrowers identified by the fund in the Securities Lending Agreement; (ii) instructing the Custodian to receive and deliver securities, as applicable, to effect such loans; (iii) locating borrowers; (iv) monitoring daily the market value of loaned securities; (v) ensuring daily movement of collateral associated with loan transactions; (vi) marking to market loaned securities and non-cash collateral; (vii) monitoring dividend activity with respect to loaned securities; (viii) negotiating loan terms with the borrowers; (ix) recordkeeping and account servicing related to securities lending activities; and (x) arranging for the return of loaned securities at the termination of the loan.
-Under the Securities Lending Agreement, the Securities Lending Agent, as applicable, generally will bear the risk that a borrower may default on its obligation to return loaned securities.
+Each Trust, on behalf of its funds, may enter into an agency agreement for securities lending transactions ("Securities Lending Agreement") with one or more of the following: National Financial Services LLC; Goldman Sachs Bank USA; and State Street Bank (each, a "Securities Lending Agent").
+Pursuant to each Securities Lending Agreement, the Securities Lending Agent acts as securities lending agent for a fund and administers the fund's securities lending program.
+During the fiscal year, each Securities Lending Agent performed various services for the applicable funds, including the following: (i) lending portfolio securities, previously identified by the fund as available for loan, and held by the fund's custodian ("Custodian") on behalf of the fund, to borrowers identified by the fund in the Securities Lending Agreement; (ii) instructing the Custodian to receive and deliver securities, as applicable, to effect such loans; (iii) locating borrowers; (iv) monitoring daily the market value of loaned securities; (v) ensuring daily movement of collateral associated with loan transactions; (vi) marking to market loaned securities and non-cash collateral; (vii) monitoring dividend activity with respect to loaned securities; (viii) negotiating loan terms with the borrowers; (ix) recordkeeping and account servicing related to securities lending activities; and (x) arranging for the return of loaned securities at the termination of the loan.
+Under each Securities Lending Agreement, the Securities Lending Agent generally will bear the risk that a borrower may default on its obligation to return loaned securities.

 Securities lending involves counterparty risk, including the risk that the loaned securities may not be returned or returned in a timely manner and/or a loss of rights in the collateral if the borrower or the lending agent defaults or fails financially.
 This risk is increased when the fund's loans are concentrated with a single or limited number of borrowers.
 There are no limits on the number of borrowers to which the fund may lend securities and the fund may lend securities to only one or a small group of borrowers.
-In addition, under the Securities Lending Agreement, loans may be made to affiliates of the Securities Lending Agent, as applicable, as identified in the applicable Securities Lending Agreement.
+In addition, under each Securities Lending Agreement, loans may be made to affiliates of the Securities Lending Agent as identified in the applicable Securities Lending Agreement.